ot4i/perf-harness/ReadMe.md

 ## MQTT Module

 The MQTT module relies on the Eclipse Paho MQTT v3 client for all MQTT operations.
 Since this dependency cannot be distributed, users must download the Paho client jar and place it in PerfHarnessPreReqs/MQTT_Clients before building MQTTPerfHarness.
-Building this module will produce a perfharness_mqtt.jar, which allows running PerfHarness workloads using MQTT publishers, subscribers, and Pub/Sub patterns
+Building this module will produce a mqttperfharness.jar, which allows running PerfHarness workloads using MQTT publishers, subscribers, and Pub/Sub patterns

 ## Running Perfharness within Eclipse